 Chlorides come from de-icing salts used in winter, or from saltwater in marine environments.
 They can penetrate the concrete structure, and once they reach the reinforcement bars, they can locally destroy the passivation film causing fast pitting corrosion.

-The two most universal causes of reinforcement corrosion and concrete damage are carbonation and chloride attack.
-The faster carbon dioxide or chlorides penetrate the concrete, the sooner the passive layer around the reinforcement bars is destroyed and the corrosion process is initiated.
-Understanding the root cause of steel corrosion determines the most effective repair and protection strategy.
+Understanding the root cause of steel corrosion determines the most effective repair, protection and maintenance strategy.
 To ensure long-lasting durability, an appropriate maintenance strategy should be followed by owners and their construction management.

 Sika Offers All Types of Technology for Concrete Protection

 For over 100 years, we have gained extensive experience and expertise in the repair and protection of concrete.
-With all of the necessary products and systems for technically correct concrete repair and protection, Sika delivers high performance solutions in accordance with principles and methods defined in local standards such as the European Standard EN 1504.
+Sika has all the necessary products and systems for technically correct concrete repair and protection.

-Hydrophobic impregnations are a special concrete protection solution applied to reduce water uptake behavior and prevent ingress of water-dissolved contaminants such as chlorides.
-The aesthetic appearance of the concrete surface will not be changed.
+Passive corrosion inhibitors, which includes hydrophobic impregnations, are a special concrete protection solution applied to reduce water uptake and prevent ingress of water-dissolved contaminants such as chlorides.
+They are easy and fast to apply without causing any change to the concrete appearance.

-To provide a specific protection such as anti-carbonation or chemical resistance, a film-forming protective coat can be applied on the surface.
+To provide specific protection such as anti-carbonation or chemical resistance, a film-forming protective coat could be applied on the surface.
 Such protective coatings are available as rigid, plasto-elastic or elastic systems.

-Sika also has permanent anti-graffiti and anti-fly poster coatings to protect concrete, wood, masonry and metal.
-They require no refreshing coat after the cleaning operation which can be repeated again and again.
+Sika also has anti-graffiti and anti-fly poster coatings to protect concrete, wood, or masonry permanently from deterioration and vandalism.

 Sika’s Experts Provide Assistance to Benefit your Business